 Most of us older folks, though, can remember when we walked through a neighborhood to get to the stadium – and that’s mostly what it’s like in English soccer.

-The season here runs August to May, and for what seems half that time it’s raining and in the 40s.
+The season here runs August to May, and for what seems like half that time it’s raining and in the 40s (F).
 But not to worry: almost all the seats are covered!
 Unless the wind is really blowing and you’re down in front, you’ll be dry.

 Americans think it’s a big deal when San Francisco plays Oakland, or when two New York teams play each other.
 Well, how about this?
 Of the 20 teams in England’s top division, the Premier League, six of them are in London!

-And if you go down one more level to The Championship (the second tier league like AAA baseball), you can throw in another half-dozen or so London clubs.
-Two years ago, when Queens Park Rangers were in the Premier League, you could walk from them to Fulham to Chelsea and back to QPR, and you would have covered less than nine miles.
+And if you go down one more level to The Championship (the second tier league like AAA baseball), you can throw in another half-dozen or so London-area clubs.

 Even cities like Birmingham and Manchester, home to several more big clubs between them, are within a three-hour train ride from London!
 So going to England to watch soccer is a remarkably compact experience for us Americans.